-As well as providing direction, inspiration and guidance, great leaders exhibit courage, passion, confidence, commitment and ambition.
+As well as providing direction, inspiration, and guidance, great leaders exhibit courage, passion, confidence, commitment, and ambition.
 They nurture the strengths and talents of their people and build teams committed to achieving common goals.
 The most effective leaders have the following traits in common.

-Share their vision
+1. Share their vision

-Lead by example
+2. Lead by example

 As a leader, the best way to build credibility and gain the respect of others is to set the right examples.
 Demonstrate the behaviour that you want people to follow.
 If you demand a lot of your team, you should also be willing to set high standards for yourself.
-Aligning your words and actions will help to build trust and make your team more willing to follow your example.
+Aligning your words and actions will help build trust and make your team more inclined to follow your example.

 A leader with integrity draws on their values to guide their decisions, behaviour and dealings with others.
 They have clear convictions about what is right and wrong and are respected for being genuine, principled, ethical and consistent.
 They have a strong sense of character, keep their promises, and communicate openly, honestly and directly with others.
 Displaying integrity through your daily actions will see you rewarded with loyalty, confidence, and respect from your employees.

-The ability to communicate clearly, concisely and tactfully is a crucial leadership skill.
+The ability to communicate clearly, concisely, and tactfully is a crucial leadership skill.
 Communication involves more than just listening attentively to others and responding appropriately.
 It also includes sharing valuable information, asking intelligent questions, soliciting input and new ideas, clarifying misunderstandings, and being clear about what you want.
 The best leaders also communicate to inspire and energise their staff.

-Make hard decisions
+5. Make hard decisions

 To be an effective leader, the ability to make fast, difficult decisions with limited information is critical.
 When facing a tough decision, start by determining what you are trying to achieve.
 Consider the likely consequences of your decision and any available alternatives.
-Make your final decision with conviction, take responsibility for it and follow it through.
+Make your final decision with conviction, take responsibility for it, and follow it through.
 Being a resolute and confident decision-maker will allow you to capitalise on opportunities and earn the respect of your team.

 Great leaders understand that for people to give their best, they must have a sense of ownership over their work and believe that what they’re doing is meaningful.
 Communicate clear goals and deadlines to your team, and then give them the autonomy and authority to decide how the work gets done.
 Challenge them with high expectations and encourage them to be creative and show innovation.

-Motivate and inspire
+8. Motivate and inspire